Bengee07/Module-2.6/lesson.md

 - On previous chapter, you already learned about MySQL, NoSQL database.
 - If you already create those databases, create a new one.
-- Create new Permission and Policies on AWS S3 Bucket or AWS MySQL
+- Create new Permission and Policies on AWS S3 Bucket or AWS MySQL.
+You may create this together with your group member.
-- Try to access the database using the new role you created.
+- Share the new role to other team member then other team member try to access the database using the new role created.

 ---